Getting a debt written off is unusual.

 - you weren’t capable of agreeing to the contract (for example because of a learning disability, drink or drugs);

 - you were pressured to take out the debt whilst you were in an abusive relationship which has now ended.
-It is only fairly recently that Financial Abuse is starting to be recognised as the serious problem it often is, see this April 2016 Citizens Advice report;
+It is only in the last few years that Financial Abuse has starting to be recognised as the serious problem it often is;

-- you have a long-term mental health condition which makes you particularly vulnerable;
+- you have a long-term mental health condition that makes you particularly vulnerable;

 - you were sold something that was clearly completely unsuitable and this was financed by a loan organised with the sale;